thelaycon/sms-microservice/README.md

 # HNGi7-SMS-Task
 A simple microservice implementing Twilio API

-It's a simple microservice that does just three tasks
+It's a simple microservice that does just three tasks..

 **1. Send SMS**